Adversarial Rewards in Universal Learning for Contextual Bandits: Preliminaries

 We now precise the data generation process.
 We suppose that the contexts $\Xbb=(X_t)_{t\geq 1}$ are generated from a general stochastic process.
 To define the rewards, $(r_t)_{t\geq 1}$, many models for the underlying reward mechanism are possible. \cite{blanchard:22e} considered the case of \emph{stationary} rewards when the rewards follow a conditional distribution $P_{r\mid a,x}$ conditionally on the selected action $\hat a_t$ and the context $X_t$ at the current time $t\geq 1$.
-We consider the considerably more general case of non-stationary rewards.
-Of particular interest to the discussion of this paper will be 1. \emph{online} rewards which correspond to the case when the learner plays a game against an online adversary which also observes the history of contexts and 2. \emph{adversarial} rewards when the online adversary is also adaptive hence can choose rewards depending on the complete history of contexts, selected actions and received rewards.
-We will use the notation $\Xbb_{\leq t} = (X_{t'})_{t'\leq t}$.
+We consider the considerably more general case of adversarial rewards.
+Of particular interest to the discussion of this paper will be 1. \emph{oblivious} rewards which correspond to the case when the learner plays a game against an adversary oblivious to the player's actions and 2. \emph{online} rewards when the adversary can choose rewards depending on the complete history of contexts, selected actions and received rewards.
+For a stochastic process $\Xbb$, we will use the notation $\Xbb_{\leq t} = (X_{t'})_{t'\leq t}$.
+Also, for a measurable set $A\in\Bcal$, we will use the shorthand $\Xbb\cap A = \{X_t:X_t\in A, t\geq 1\}$.